-It might surprise you to know that an agreement does not have to be in written form to be legally binding – although, it may be harder to prove what has been agreed to in a verbal contract.
+It might surprise you to know that a contract does not have to be in written form to be legally binding – although, it may be harder to prove what has been agreed to in verbal agreements.

 Ordinary day-to-day or business discussions or transactions may, in fact, constitute a legally binding agreement.
 Examples of these are verbal conversations, email exchanges, orders to purchase goods or services or written correspondence.